perftools/php-profiler/README.md

 |----------------------|-------|--------------------------------------------------|---------------|
 | profiler.flags       | array | Array of [ProfilingFlags][2]                     | empty array   |
 | profiler.options     | array | Array of options to pass to profiler enable call | empty array   |

+Flags that are not supported by specific profiler, will be ignored.

 What you'll likely need to configure when instructing an app to use this profiling: